An essential guide with best practices

 To prevent any SaaS contract issues, every SLA has to be included and defined in your SaaS contract.
 In addition, fully define the penalty and remediation should the provider not meet their agreed level of service.

-Often this SLA is required by your purchasing team because they want to be sure they can access the systems and data they might need for future negotiations.
-But the infrastructure or consulting team need to enforce the penalties because the SaaS provider won’t proactively review your account for mistakes.
+Oftentimes, this SLA is required by your purchasing team because they want to be sure they can access the systems and data they might need for future negotiations.
+But the infrastructure or consulting team will need to enforce the penalties because the SaaS provider won’t proactively review your account for mistakes.

 So, remember two steps: negotiate the SLA remediation in the SaaS contract, and follow up when it’s been triggered.